AlchlcDvl/TownOfUsReworked/README.md

 ## Medic
 ### **Alignment: Crew (Protective)**

 The Medic can give any player a shield that will make them immortal until the Medic is dead.
-A shielded player cannot be killed by anyone, unless it's a suicide suicide.
+A shielded player cannot be killed by anyone, unless it's a suicide.

 ### Game Options